-Difference: This cell will display the difference if any.
+Difference: This cell displays the difference if any.
 If there is a difference then it will display a message “Check Statement” next to the amount.
 Otherwise, it will display “Balanced” next to the cell.

-In the Data Input section, the user needs to enter the transaction details as and when to occur during the period.
+In this section, the user needs to enter the transaction details as and when they occur during the period.

 It contains the following column headings: